Aliases for SERPINE1 Gene

 External Ids for SERPINE1 Gene

 This gene encodes a member of the serine proteinase inhibitor (serpin) superfamily.
 This member is the principal inhibitor of tissue plasminogen activator (tPA) and urokinase (uPA), and hence is an inhibitor of fibrinolysis.
-Defects in this gene are the cause of plasminogen activator inhibitor-1 deficiency (PAI-1 deficiency), and high concentrations of the gene product are associated with thrombophilia.
-Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2009]
+The protein also functions as a component of innate antiviral immunity.
+Defects in this gene are the cause of plasminogen activator inhibitor-1 deficiency (PAI-1 deficiency), and high concentrations of the gene product are associated with thrombophilia. [provided by RefSeq, Aug 2020]

 GeneCards Summary for SERPINE1 Gene

-SERPINE1 (Serpin Peptidase Inhibitor, Clade E (Nexin, Plasminogen Activator Inhibitor Type 1), Member 1) is a Protein Coding gene.
-Diseases associated with SERPINE1 include plasminogen activator inhibitor-1 deficiency and central serous chorioretinopathy.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include receptor binding and protease binding.
-An important paralog of this gene is SERPINB12.
+SERPINE1 (Serpin Family E Member 1) is a Protein Coding gene.
+Diseases associated with SERPINE1 include Plasminogen Activator Inhibitor-1 Deficiency and Complete Plasminogen Activator Inhibitor 1 Deficiency.
+Among its related pathways are Regulation of lipid metabolism Insulin signaling-generic cascades and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and protease binding.
+An important paralog of this gene is SERPINE2.